 6. Ask them to teach their peers.

-- Group or individual projects designed to have them learn and lead discussions or give presentations to the class.
+- Group or individual projects are designed to have them learn and lead discussions or give presentations to the class.

 - Use their input to design further assessments (student-led questions on exams, etc).